cciw-uk/data-protection/02 Amendments to manual.rst

   is in the CCiW source code:
   https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst

-* Leaders: TODO
+* Leaders: STATUS:TODO

-* Booking secretary: TODO
+* Booking secretary: STATUS:TODO

-* DBS Officer: TODO
+* DBS Officer: STATUS:WIP

 The trustees will be responsible for answering any queries regarding use of personal data not covered in these manuals, and they will use resources